dev-prakhar/prakhar.github.io/_posts/2019-11-12-why-should-i-be-preparing-for-interviews.md

 Do you prepare yourself everyday before you go to work?
 I don't.
 Isn't interview just a way to know if a person can work in the organisation?

-Sure, the intervierwer wants to know if a person can code if it's a technical position.
+Sure, the interviewer wants to know if a person can code if it's a technical position.
 By all means you should judge a person's technical skills.
 But asking the candidate to code such problems, which(in a very likely scenario) the person will never encounter as a real world problem.

 There are many things that you do while working and **printing the bottom view of a binary search tree when it is rotated at an angle of 30 degrees** isn't one of them.